 A: The VA has specific rules around distance learning and VA benefits.
 However, these specific rules have been waived due to the COVID-19 outbreak.
 Veterans benefits will not be impacted by the transition to online learning.

 Q: I heard there will be no interest charged on my student loans.
 Can you confirm?

-A: All student loans owned by the Department of Education will not accrue interest from March 13, 2020, through September 30, 2020.
+A: All student loans owned by the Department of Education will not accrue interest from March 13, 2020, through the end of the COVID-19 emergency relief period.
 Loans owned by the Department of Education include all Direct Loans—Unsubsidized Stafford Loans, Subsidized Stafford Loans, Parent PLUS Loans, and Graduate PLUS Loans.